 -ppn <num_procs> option to

 mpirun to define the number of processes per node.

 We do not support running MPI programs interactively on the frontends.
 To do interactive testing, please start an interactive batch job on some compute nodes.
 During working hours, a number of nodes is reserved for short (< 1 hour) tests.

 The MPI start mechanism communicates all environment variables that are set in the shell where

 mpirun is running to all MPI processes.
 Thus it is not required to change your login scripts in order to export things like

 It is possible to use process binding to specify the placement of the processes on the architecture.
 This may increase the speed of your application, but also requires advanced knowledge about the system’s architecture.
 When no options are given, default values are used.
 This is the recommended setting for most users.
-More information about process binding can be found here.
+More information about process binding can be found in the HPC Wiki.

 openmpi/XX-gcc module will automatically also load the respective compiler module.
 The standard MPI compiler wrapper